Music by Peeter Ilyich Tchaikovsky -Choreography by Marius Petipa

 Production and additional choreography by David McAllister

-The experience commences right at the doors of the theatre, as dozens of excited young princes, princesses and ballerina’s arrive, and kit up with magic wands and jewelled tiaras from the merchandise shop.
-Some even manage to contain their excitement long enough to ooh and ah over the display of historical costumes worn by famous dancers in past Australian Ballet productions.
+The experience commences in the foyer of the theatre as dozens of excited young princes, princesses and ballerinas arrive and kit up with magic wands and jewelled tiaras from the merchandise shop.
+For those without costumes, there was a dress-up stall, and even photography stand for the inevitable selfie.
+For the initiated, there’s a mini-museum containing a display of historical costumes and headdresses worn by famous dancers in past Australian Ballet productions.

 This review also appears in Australian Arts Review. www.artsreview.com.au